Biosecurity Act compensation

 Compensation Claim Form – Grazing [DOCX, 179 KB]

 Compensation Claim Form - Loss of Milk [DOCX, 179 KB]

 Compensation Claim Form - Loss of Income [DOCX, 181 KB]

 Ex gratia payments

-Where a loss is incurred, but falls outside of what is compensable under section 162A of the Biosecurity Act, the Crown may consider providing an ex gratia payment on a case-by-case basis.
+Where a loss is incurred but falls outside of what can be compensated under section 162A of the Biosecurity Act, the Crown may consider providing an ex gratia payment.
+These are decided on a case-by-case basis.